Ex-pope backtracks on book warning against relaxing priest celibacy rules | DW | 14.01.2020

 What did Benedict say?

 The 92-year-old former pontiff stepped down in 2013, promising to remain "hidden from the world" and support the new pope.
-These comments caused controversy as they be an attempt to interfere at the Vatican, a highly unusual situation.
+The comments caused controversy as they can be seen as an attempt to interfere at the Vatican, a highly unusual situation.

 "Wounded by the revelation of so many scandals, disconcerted by the constant questioning of their consecrated celibacy, many priests are tempted by the thought of giving up and abandoning everything," Le Figaro cited Benedict as writing in Sarah's book From the Depths of Our Hearts: Priesthood, Celibacy and the Crisis of the Catholic Church.